 - Prep all of your taco toppings; avocado, tomato, cilantro, limes, and whatever else you want to add, so that they are ready when the shrimp are ready.

 - Mix mayo, sriracha and lime juice and put in fridge

-- Wth tongs, transfer coated shrimp to your heated coconut oil in batches, enough to cover the pan with breathing room between the shrimp. (shrimps need Line a plate with paper towel.
 Cook shrimp for 2-3 minutes before turning and cook for another 2 minutes.
-Keep a close eye on the, and monitor your heat level; if you see overly browned bits of panko, try turning down the heat for the next batch, or removing the pan from the heat for a minute.
-Your Shrimp should be a crunchy golden brown.
-Transfer to paper towel lined plate, and continue with the next batch until all shrimp are perfectly golden.
+Keep a close eye on , and monitor your heat level; if you see overly browned bits of panko, try turning down the heat for the next batch, or removing the pan from the heat for a minute, adding more oil if needed.
+Shrimp should be a crunchy golden brown.

 - While shrimps are cooking, warm tortillas over a grill or in the oven.

-- Assemble your yummy, crispy, golden coconut shrimp tacos, on top of warm tortillas spread with sriracha mayo, then top with all your fixings and enjoy.
+Assemble tacos.
+On warmed tortillas spread with sriracha mayo, then top with all your fixings and enjoy.
 Happy Taco Tuesday!